Education-Numerique/authoring.js/README.md

 Verify that it pukes right: `puke all`.

-Likely, it won't puke right, because of some syntactic validation failure.
+Likely, it won't puke right, because of your code is sloppy.

-So, fix (some of) the typos: `puke flint`
+So, fix your typos: `puke flint`

-Then verify things are ok: `puke lint; puke hint`
+Then verify things are ok: `puke lint;`

+Then run `puke hint` for static audit.

-Lint will tell you what's wrong.
-Fix it, lint again.
+Hint will tell you what's wrong.
+Fix.
+Repeat until everything is ok.

 Commit and push.